-When a book of unexplainable occurences brings Petra and Calder together, strange things start to happen: Seemingly unrelated events connect; an eccentric old woman seeks their company; an invaluable Vermeer painting disappears.
+When a book of unexplainable occurrences brings Petra and Calder together, strange things start to happen: seemingly unrelated events connect; an eccentric old woman seeks their company; an invaluable Vermeer painting disappears.
 Before they know it, the two find themselves at the center of an international art scandal, where no one is spared from suspicion.

-When Esperanza and Mama are forced to flee the bountiful region of Aguascalientes, Mexico, to a Mexican farm labor camp in California, they must adjust to a life without fancy dresses and servants they were accustomed to on Rancho de las Rosas.
+When Esperanza and Mama are forced to flee the bountiful region of Aguascalientes, Mexico to a Mexican farm labor camp in California, they must adjust to a life without fancy dresses and servants.
 Now they must confront the challenges of hard work, acceptance by their own people, and economic difficulties brought on by the Great Depression.
 When Mama falls ill and a strike for better working conditions threatens to uproot their new life, Esperanza must relinquish her hold on the past and learn to embrace a future ripe with the riches of family and community.

 Calpurnia Virginia Tate is eleven years old in 1899 when she wonders why the yellow grasshoppers in her Texas backyard are so much bigger than the green ones.
 As Callie explores the natural world around her, she develops a close relationship with her grandfather, navigates the dangers of living with six brothers, and comes up against just what it means to be a girl at the turn of the century.

-In this Newbery Medal-winning novel, Bod is an unusual boy who inhabits an unusual place--he's the only living resident of a graveyard.
-Raised from infancy by the ghosts, werewolves, and other cemetery denizens, Bod has learned the antiquated customs of his guardians' time as well as their ghostly teachings--such as the ability to Fade so mere mortals cannot see him.
+In this Newbery Medal-winning novel, Bod is an unusual boy who inhabits an unusual place: he's the only living resident of a graveyard.
+Raised from infancy by the ghosts, werewolves, and other cemetery denizens, Bod has learned the antiquated customs and ghostly teachings of his guardians, such as the ability to Fade so mere mortals cannot see him.
 Can a boy raised by ghosts face the wonders and terrors of the worlds of both the living and the dead?

-Ten hilarious stories from some of the funniest writers around.
-Before you're through, you'll meet a teenage mummy; a kid desperate to take a dip in the world's largest pool of chocolate milk; a homicidal turkey; parents who hand over their son's room to a biker; the only kid in his middle school who hasn't turned into a vampire, wizard, or superhero; and more.
+In ten comedic stories from some of the funniest writers around, you'll meet a teenage mummy, a kid desperate to take a dip in the world's largest pool of chocolate milk, a homicidal turkey, parents who hand over their son's room to a biker, the only kid in his middle school who hasn't turned into a vampire, wizard, or superhero, plus many more hilarious tales.